How to Match Brown Shoes With a Blue Suit and Be the Talk of the Town

 Fortunately, the world of fashion has ushered full speed ahead into an age in which sartorial rules of the olden times are disobeyed and the bans on certain color combinations lifted.
 The once abhorred practice of say, matching black belt and brown shoes, bears no influence on professional environments that embrace the business casual dress code.

 Since business-casual looks allow a certain degree of freedom in terms of color combinations, there is no reason why you should stick to gingerly adhering to monochromatic outfits.
-Therefore, be bold, be audacious, and feel free to wear your blue suit with brown shoes proudly, sport a ‘black pants brown shoes’ look if you feel like it or don a pair of patterned dress socks.
+Therefore, be bold, be audacious, and feel free to wear your blue suit with brown shoes proudly, sport a ‘black pants brown shoes’ look if you feel like it or don a pair of unique dress socks.
 Everything is allowed so long as you look smart and stylish.

 Although equally suitable for your workplace, business casual, and formal settings, the brown shoes and blue suit combination especially shines in more relaxed, informal occasions.
 Blue suits are traditionally seen as more casual than black suits, and more versatile than grey suits.
 Since brown shoes inherently reduce the formality of the blue suit, this means that your outfit can easily pass as business casual and smart casual at the same time.
 This also means you can join your friends and go to a bar after work without standing out.